 St. Joseph's has a school uniform which regularly attracts positive comments from visitors to the school and members of the wider community.
-All parents are required to support the school in maintaining these high standards.
-School uniform and games wear can be purchased from Bergoni ,J&S Embroidery and online at www.SCHOOLTRENDS.CO.UK.
+All parents are requested to support the school in maintaining these high standards.
+School uniform and games wear can be purchased from Bergoni ,J&S Embroidery and online at www.SCHOOLTRENDS.CO.UK or any other supermarket retailers.
 Articles of clothing should be marked or labelled so that in the event of an article being mislaid, it can be traced.

 Parents are asked to contact the school if in any doubt when purchasing items of school uniform.
 Uniform is not required for Nursery children.
-The wearing of school uniform (listed below) and the acquisition of a P.E. kit are compulsory for all pupils.
-A new school uniform policy was adopted by Governors in Autumn 2018 after consultation with parents and pupils.
+A new school uniform policy was adopted by Governors in Summer 2023.